 - 1. Proposals should demonstrate a high design quality that reinforces the local distinctiveness of the area as defined in the Misterton Design Code 2022. - 2.
-Particular attention should be given to landscaping schemes and boundary treatment (using native trees and hedgerows and red brick walls) that reflect the surrounding character. - 3.
-Development proposals should; - a) respond to the local character of both the surrounding area and immediately adjoining neighbouring properties; - b) demonstrate sensitive positioning within plots and be of such scale and form as to not dominate neighbouring properties or the streetscape; - where redeveloping existing buildings, show a thorough understanding of the history and design qualities of the buildings and provide a clear rationale for how this is taken into account in the design of the proposals; - d) use native trees and hedgerows in landscaping schemes and boundary treatments; - e) use materials that reflect those dominant in the adjoining area with red brick and pale render for facades and red pantiles and grey slate tiles for roofs; - f) overall, a colour palette reflecting the hues in local materials; - g) be of a scale and mass that is sympathetic to heritage assets and their setting in accordance with National and District policies; - h) implement the principles of the Drainage Hierarchy (PPG para 80); and - i) incorporate Sustainable Drainage systems at the outset. - 4.
-Boundary treatment should demonstrate typical Misterton boundary treatments; - a) include low red brick walls or fencing with planting e.g., hedgerows; - b) provide clear visual and physical boundaries between public and private spaces as well as between dwellings;
+Particular attention should be given to landscaping schemes and boundary treatment (using greenery and red brick walls) that reflect the surrounding character. - 3.
+Development proposals should; - a) respond to the local character of both the surrounding area and immediately adjoining neighbouring properties, - b) demonstrate sensitive positioning within plots and be of such scale and form as to not dominate neighbouring properties or the streetscape, - where redeveloping existing buildings, show a thorough understanding of the history and design qualities of the buildings and provide a clear rationale for how this is taken into account in the design of the proposals, - d) use native trees and hedgerows in landscaping schemes and boundary treatments unless alternative tree species can be justified to the satisfaction of BDC, - e) use materials that reflect those dominant in the adjoining area with red brick and pale render for facades and red pantiles and grey slate tiles for roofs, - f) overall, a colour palette reflecting the hues in local materials, - g) be of a scale and mass that is sympathetic to heritage assets and their setting in accordance with National and District policies, - h) implement the principles of the Drainage Hierarchy (PPG para 80); and - i) incorporate Sustainable Drainage systems at the outset and be water efficient. - 4.
+Boundary treatment should demonstrate typical Misterton boundary treatments: - a) include low red brick walls or wrought iron fencing in keeping with the style in the village and planting where possible to soften wall boundaries, - b) provide clear visual and physical boundaries between public and private spaces as well as between dwellings, - c) where there are examples of high-quality boundary treatment nearby proposals should reference these, - d) avoid long stretches of wooden fencing, and - e) be of a size and scale that responds to its positioning (whether it's a front, side or rear boundary).